What is the Landmark Futures scheme?

 All Landmark’s buildings are self-catering, with a well equipped kitchen.
 There is everything you need for modern life, but we do not provide WiFi, internet access, TVs or telephones.
 Mobile phone signal strength can also be variable in some buildings; our Booking Enquiries team may be able to advise if coverage is critical for your stay.

 Landmarks are well-furnished with comfortable, classic furniture.
 Children are always welcome, and at most buildings, so are dogs.
-The beds will be made up for your arrival with blankets and sheets and one large towel is provided for each person staying.
+The beds will be made up for your arrival with duvets, one hand towel and one large towel is provided for each person staying (except at Llwyn Celyn Bunkhouse).

 All buildings have electricity, background heating and hot water.